jonathantsang/microtransactionsimulator2/README.md

 - art up to 30

 Dec 24:
-- shop
+- shop, figure out upgrades
+- basic functionality up to 30
 - open all button
-- basic functionality up to 30
+- destroy card after it has been opened
 - figure out the merging concept

 - merging decided and implemented